shmup/card-game-rules/cuttle.md

 Nine  | Return any permanent card to its controller's hand.
 Ten | Just worth 10 points.
 No special abilities.

+### Eight :eyeglasses:

+As well as a point card, an eight too has a secondary use, although it is not a one-off.
+Instead, the card may be placed rather like a King or Queen, but at right angles to the opponent (and his other cards).
+This differtiantes it from point card eights, and simultaneously makes it look like a pair of glasses!
+The effect is that the opponent must play with his hand exposed until he finds a way to transfer the eight to the scrap pile.

 ### Royalty :crown:

 Can only be played on your turn, and count as no points.